twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-08-having-skills%zh.rst

 Politics itself is not dirty but the persons who play with it are.
 The essence of politics is for the well-being and welfare of the citizens and countries and in the wider sense forwards the whole world – i.e., global politics.
 A good leader or leaders and governments are very important for their own countries and towards the world.
 They are few privileged people who govern their countries and their own citizens.

 If these people are selfish, corrupted and immoral, it is not only harmful to their citizens and countries but also strongly impact in nature.
 Immorality of human beings led to wars, famines, diseases and natural disasters of fire, heavy rains and typhoons to arise.
 All these were mentioned by the Buddha who knew these things very clear, and mentioned them in some suttas.
-Even nowadays we were seeing these things happened around the world.
+Even nowadays we were seeing these things happened around the world (refer to the Discourse of Unrighteous by the Buddha, in the Aṅguttara Nikāya, the Book of the Fours, AN.4.70 Adhammikasuttaṃ).

 It is very difficult to get good leader and government by votes because you do not know these people nature, characters and moral integrity.
 Good leaders will not fight and compete for power or craving and clinging to power.
 Nowadays there are more corrupted leaders and governments than before because of money and power politics which the Buddha already predicted before in the 16 dreams of King Pasenadi, Kosala (Mahāsupina Jātaka, Jāt.
 77; J. i 334-45).

 What about economics and world economy?
 There are a lot of competitions going on with money, business and trades.
 Out of jealousy and envy there are trade wars between and among countries.
 They are (the leaders and politicians) harming the citizens of other countries.
 There are also a very big gap between super rich and common or poor people.
 These millionaire and billionaire are very few and easily counted.

 How do they use their wealth?
-Still there are a lot of poor countries in the world. nowadays there are more natural disasters than before because of pollution.
+Still there are a lot of poor countries in the world.
+Nowadays there are more natural disasters than before because of pollution.

 Do they use their wealth to help these people and countries?
 Do they share their wealth with needy people and countries?
 So using money is more Important than making money.
 By only counting the money and at last buried by them and cannot get anything with them.
 Nowadays human economy is over production and over indulgence.

 In the world there are still many people not enough to eat and have a proper life.
-But some rich and develop countries are just washing them.
+But some rich and develop countries are just wasting them.

 The most stupid and foolish thing human being can do is arms race between two western supper-power.
-They developed and possessed a lot of weapons of mass destruction which will never bring peace and stability in the world. the money they spent in arms race are just wasting and no benefits for both sides.
-These money can be fed the whole world. the arms races and weapons of mass destruction are the outcomes of misusing politics, science and technology.
-Therefore, the knowledge and skills of worldlings some good and some very bad that even can bring human beings to destruction.
+They developed and possessed a lot of weapons of mass destruction which will never bring peace and stability in the world.
+The money they spent in arms race are just wasting and no benefits for both sides.
+These money can be fed the whole world.
+The arms races and weapons of mass destruction are the outcomes of misusing politics, science and technology.
+Therefore, the knowledge and skills of worldlings are some good and some very bad that even can bring human beings to destruction.

 The Buddhist monks’ skills are always in the wholesome ways for maintaining the Buddha Dhamma and teaching (educate) lay people.
-There are; study, practice and teaching.
+These are study, practice and teaching.
 Skill in Dhamma is the best and the highest.
 It leads beings in the direction of well-being, harmony, peace, happiness and transcending of sufferings.
 The Buddha himself was the best example.

 Some of the Buddha chief and great disciples were also had the skills in teaching Dhamma; e.g., Ven.
 Sāriputta, Ven.
-Puṇṇa-mantāniputta, Mahākaccāyana, Kumāra Kassapa, Ānanda, etc. The Buddha praised the Dhamma as the best (greater) gift, the best tast (rasa) and the best delight (ramituṁ)
+Puṇṇa-mantāniputta, Mahākaccāyana, Kumāra Kassapa, Ānanda, etc. The Buddha praised the Dhamma as the best (greater) gift, the best tast (rasa) and the best delight (rati)

-Therefore, the best service to human beings is with the knowledge learning and skill in Dhamma.
+Therefore, the best service to human beings is with the knowledge of learning and skill in Dhamma.
 Other worldly knowledge, learning and skill can be beneficial or may be detrimental consequences which we can see in societies, environments and nature.

 One of the best contributions to human race is wholesome, moral education which better than any other worldly services.
 Because it can change people life from bad to good and then become better.
 The other things are only solving the problems in short terms and never cure the persons and problems involved.